lokeshallam/usecase-ISO20022-ref/Readme.md

 terraform plan

 ```
-Review the changes and apply the changes
+Review and apply the changes

 ```
 terraform apply